lucasespinosa28/Celo-Tutorial/README.md

 npx create-react-app app
 npm install @celo-tools/use-contractkit@0.0.30
 ```
-#### copy the file in hardhat folder  artifacts\contracts\TinyVillage.sol\TinyVillage.json and place  in src folder on react app,in public  folder  add new folder imgs and dowload the images , https://gateway.pinata.cloud/ipfs/QmPrKSh5cXA6NxHgm3cEzmhScafUnaBbvpXCeYJFyuG4Ph or in https://github.com/lucasespinosa28/Celo-Tutorial/
+#### copy the file in hardhat folder  artifacts\contracts\TinyVillage.sol\TinyVillage.json and place  in src folder on react app,in public  folder  add new folder imgs and dowload the images , [zip with images](https://gateway.pinata.cloud/ipfs/QmPrKSh5cXA6NxHgm3cEzmhScafUnaBbvpXCeYJFyuG4Ph) or in [Github](https://github.com/lucasespinosa28/Celo-Tutorial/ )

 #### in public/index,replace
 ```html